solid-contrib/conformance-test-harness/POC.md

 # Solid Specification Test Conformance Suite - Test Harness

-**NOTE:** This project is derived from the initial PoC used to review the potential architecture and as such has some very rough edges.
+**NOTE:** This project is derived from the initial PoC used to review the potential architecture and as such still has some rough edges.
 There will be a lot of changes in the near future but comments are always welcome.

 ## Prerequisites
 The example test cases have been run against ESS in ACL compatibility mode, CSS and NSS.
 They require 2 user accounts to